-Guidance can be useful not only to prudential supervisors,7 but also to payment overseers and other authorities engaged in regulation and supervision of nonbank financial institutions.
-Telecommunications regulators and others with oversight over non-financial firms participating in innovative financial services will likely find the Guidance useful.
-The Guidance will also be relevant to authorities with responsibility for financial consumer protection, data protection, and competition.
-This Guidance can help promote cooperation and collaboration among this wide range of authorities.
+Today's broad landscape of financial service providers striving to serve unserved and underserved customers can quickly move beyond the remit of a traditional banking supervisor.
+In this light, the Guidance can be useful not only to prudential supervisors, but also to payment overseers and other authorities engaged in the regulation and supervision of non-bank financial institutions.
+Telecommunications regulators and others with oversight over non-financial firms participating in innovative financial services are likely to find the Guidance useful.
+As the Guidance addresses issues related to anti-money laundering and combating the financing of terrorism (AML/CFT) and to consumer protection, it will be relevant to authorities with responsibility for financial integrity and financial consumer protection as well as data protection and competition.
+This Guidance can also help promote cooperation and collaboration among this wide range of authorities.

 Many of the unserved and underserved customers reside in countries that are not BCBS members.
-In recognition of this, the Guidance is intended to be useful to both BCBS member and non-member countries, including those countries in which supervisors are striving to comply with the Core Principles and who may implement this Guidance gradually over time.
-The Guidance also recognises and reflects the significant variation across the globe in the composition of financial sectors - particularly regarding the relative importance of banks and nonbank financial institutions, the size and complexity of the institutions, and the supervisory structure.
-The Guidance can help promote productive and constructive dialogue between supervisors and assessors regarding the regulation and supervision of financial institutions serving unserved and underserved customers.
-8
+In recognition of this, the Guidance is intended to be useful to both BCBS member and non-member countries, including those countries in which supervisors are striving to comply with the Core Principles and which may implement this Guidance gradually over time.
+The Guidance also recognises and reflects the significant variation across the globe in the composition of financial sectors - particularly regarding the relative importance of banks and non-bank financial institutions, the size and complexity of the institutions, and the supervisors and assessors regarding the regulation and supervision of financial institutions targeting unserved and underserved customers.